|

 Juan Islands, Outer Coast.
 Marine mammals (killer whales, harbor seals,

-sea lions, dolphins and porpoises), fishes, invertebrates, giant octopus,
+sea lions, dolphins and porpoises), fishes, sixgill sharks, wolf eels, invertebrates, giant octopus,

-kelp forests, shipwrecks, tidepools, endangered salmon (many species),
+kelp forests, shipwrecks, artificial reefs, tidepools, beach scenics, endangered salmon (many species),

 topside scenics, divers, Ozette Indian petroglyphs, Olympic Coast National